 Do negative calorie foods help lose weight?

-Proponents claim that eating negative calorie foods helps you lose weight as you require more energy to process them than they actually contain.
+Proponents claim that eating these foods helps you lose weight as you require more energy to process them than they actually contain.
 But this is only a myth.
 The reality is that you only need 5-10% of your total energy to process the food.

 Negative calorie foods such as celery contain high water and fiber content and still require calories to digest.
 But this energy is much lower than the other high-calorie foods.